lingyoumax/QAsystem-NLPT-WS2023/DOCUMENTATION.md

 Intitution:

-Our method, inspired by Weighted BM25, assigns different weights to different words in a query, rather than to document fragments.
-We prioritize keywords within our query by assigning higher weights to them, ensuring BM25 focuses more on these essential terms.
+Our method, inspired by Weighted BM25, assigns different weights to different words in a query, rather than to assign different weights to defferent document fragments.
+We prioritize keywords within our query by assigning higher weights to them, ensuring BM25 focuses more on these essential keywords.
 For instance, in the question "What were the survival rates for infants born between 22 and 24 weeks of gestation in Western Australia, and what were the reported neurodevelopmental outcomes at ages 3-5 years for those infants who survived?" keywords such as 'infants', 'weeks', 'survived', 'Western', 'Australia', 'gestation', and 'born' are given greater significance.
 This approach enhances the relevancy of search results by emphasizing the most critical aspects of the query.

-We adopt yake, a prowerful tool to extract keywords in paragraph, to extract keywords from the query.
+We use yake, a prowerful tool to extract keywords in paragraph, to extract keywords from the query.

 ```python
 import yake